Campaigns of calumny being perfected to defame me in coming months -Obi – The Sun Nigeria

 By Chinelo Obogo

-Presidential candidate of the Labour Party (LP), Mr. Peter Obi, has said that campaigns of calumny are being hatched against him and his supporters in the coming months to defame his character.
+Presidential candidate of the Labour Party (LP), Mr. Peter Obi, has said campaigns of calumny were being hatched against him and his supporters in the coming months to defame his character.

-In a statement on Sunday, the former Anambra governor said even though the schemes will aim at degrading his support base and confusing the public, he said no evil campaign will alter the substance of his character; nor diminish his patriotic commitment to a better Nigeria.
+In a statement, yesterday, the former Anambra state governor said though the schemes were aimed at degrading his support base and confusing the public, no evil campaign would alter the substance of his character nor diminish his patriotic commitment to a better Nigeria.

 “I am aware of some evil designs being hatched against me and my supporters in the coming months.
 Efforts will be made to taint my image.
 Campaigns of calumny are being perfected to defame my character and diminish my hard-earned integrity.
 These schemes will aim at degrading our support base and confusing the public.